Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

 ```

 The setup function will be executed when initialising each local/remote Ray worker.
 It will configure the span processor and traces exporter.
 In the above example, it is configured to send the traces to a local Jaeger instances.
-The local Jaeger instance is created through a [docker-compose.yaml](https://github.com/Wal8800/card-games/blob/main/docker-compose.yaml) and we can view the traces at `localhost:16686` from Jaeger web interface.
+The local Jaeger instance is created through a [docker-compose.yaml](https://github.com/Wal8800/card-games/blob/main/docker-compose.yaml) and we can view the traces at `localhost:16686` from the Jaeger web interface.

 Next, we can start a new span and run the PPO training after the `ray.init`.
 For example: